 - 1. Be sure you have downloaded the appropriate update file to your computer. - 2.
+If you are updating microphone firmware, go to the Peripherals tab.

-Click Choose File and select the update file. - 3.
-Click Begin Firmware Update. - 4.
+- 3. Click Choose File and select the update file. - 4.
+Click Begin Firmware Update. - 5.
 READ the information in the Confirm dialog box and be sure you understand it.
-It may seem boring, but it could save you some time and aggravation. - 5.
+It may seem boring, but it could save you some time and aggravation. - 6.
 When you are ready to start the update, click Continue.
 A progress message box opens and the indicator light on the front of the camera turns yellow to show the firmware update is in progress.
-If the update process presents warnings or error messages, read them carefully. - The camera reboots when the update is complete. - 6.
+If the update process presents warnings or error messages, read them carefully. - The camera reboots when the update is complete. - 7.
 Contact Vaddio technical support if you encounter any problems with the update.